Admission Experience Champions

 Hometown: Cincinnati, Ohio

-Undergrad/Major(s): Eastern Kentucky University – Criminal Justice, Political Science
+Undergrad/Major(s): Eastern Kentucky University – Criminal Justice; Political Science

-Field of Interest: Criminal Law, specifically Prosecution
+Field of Interest: Criminal Law (specifically prosecution)

 Why Cincinnati Law?
-I actually originally wanted nothing to do with UC Law.
-I applied to three schools and of the three, UC was the biggest and I’ve always preferred a small school experience.
+I originally wanted nothing to do with UC Law.
+I applied to three schools and of the three, UC was the biggest and I have always preferred a small school experience.
 After attending a virtual admitted student event, however, I realized that I had it all wrong.
 I loved that 1L’s were split into smaller sections to make things feel more personal, and every student I talked to said that they had great relationships with their professors and that the professors were super helpful and willing to work with students.
 I also realized how great UC’s programs were.
-UC had a higher ranking, I loved the possibility of getting involved in the Human Rights Quarterly as a 1L, I liked that there were structured study groups for 1Ls, and there was a lot of emphasis on practical experience through multiple fellowships and externships, which was really important to me.
+UC had a higher ranking, I loved the possibility of getting involved in the Human Rights Quarterly as a 1L, I liked that there were structured study groups for 1Ls, and there was a lot of emphasis on practical experience through multiple fellowships and externships, which was important to me.
 I realized that compared to the other schools I was looking at, UC was a perfect combination of a great program and the smaller and more friendly feel that I was looking for.

 Email: darvilse@mail.uc.edu

-Haley Dominique, 2L – she/her/hers
+Alisa Dayo, 2L – she/her/hers

 Email: dominihy@mail.uc.edu

-Field of Interest: Public Interest
+Field of Interest: Public Interest; Immigration Law

-James Hardman, 2L – he/him/his
+Drew Dear, 2L – he/him/his

 Email: hardmajs@mail.uc.edu

-Field of Interest: Corporate Law, International Law, and Immigration
+Field of Interest: Corporate

 Email: kalmbabe@mail.uc.edu

-Hometown: Erie, MI
+Hometown: Mount Clemens, MI

 Email: kindremh@mail.uc.edu

-Field of Interest: Patent Law
+Field of Interest: Public Interest Law

 Email: kwonho@mail.uc.edu